coderholic/pyradio/docs/packaging.md

 The distro name you insert here will appear in **PyRadio**'s "*Configuration Window*".
 In addition to that it will appear in the log file, so that I know where the package came from while debugging.

 Having said that, if you are not packaging for a specific distribution, please do use something meaningful (for example, using "*xxx*" will do the job, but provides no useful information).

+### XDG Base Directory Specification Compliance

+By default, all **PyRadio** configuration, operational and state files are stored under "*~/.config/pyradio*".

+[XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) proposes a different arrangement, though.
+More info (and examples) can also be found at Arch's [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory).

+If you want to comply to this specification, just execute the following command from the sources top level directory (typically "*pyradio*"):

+    sed -i 's/xdg_compliant = False/xdg_compliant = True/' pyradio/config

 ### Desktop Notifications (optional)